-- Please go to a correspondingly qualified workshop. - If the information Keyless Access function is not available is displayed on the instrument cluster, the Keyless Access system may have a function failure.
-Go to a correspondingly qualified workshop.
+- Please go to the qualified workshop for repair. - If the information Keyless Access function invalid is displayed on the instrument cluster, the Keyless Access system may have a function failure.
+Please contact the qualified workshop for repair.

-If there is no valid vehicle key in the vehicle or the system does not detect a vehicle key in the car, the instrument cluster will display the corresponding information.
-This may also occur if the vehicle keys are blocked by other radio signals (e.g., mobile phones) or by objects (e.g., aluminum boxes, computers or briefcases). → page 94
+If there is no valid vehicle key in the car or the system does not detect a vehicle key in the car, the instrument cluster will display the corresponding information.
+This may also occur if the vehicle keys are blocked by other radio signals (e.g., mobile phones) or by objects (e.g., aluminum boxes, computers or briefcases).